 - Voice verification

-There are multiple use cases where multi-factor authentication is employed.
-You can use MFA for organizations and institutions websites, applications, network, VPN. miniOrange provides the answer for various use cases, a number of them are, Multi-Factor Authentication (MFA) for VPN login, Multi-Factor Authentication (MFA) for Stripe, and Multi-Factor Authentication (MFA) for office 365 using Yubikey.
+There are multiple use cases where multi-factor authentication MFA is employed.
+You can use MFA for organizations and institution’s websites, applications, networks, VPN. miniOrange provides the answer for various use cases, a number of them are Multi-Factor Authentication (MFA) for VPN login, Multi-Factor Authentication (MFA) for Stripe, and Multi-Factor Authentication (MFA) for office 365 using Yubikey.

 RADIUS stands for Remote Authentication Dial-In User Service, it’s a client/server protocol that gives client authentication and authorization.